 No 3.
 Passwords

 The human risk...
-It's sad to say, but the number 1 risk often comes from those using your website - or those administrating it.
+It's sad to say, but the number 1 risk often comes from people using your website - or those administrating it.
 The best advice here is two fold.

 (a) use a strong password and change it often.
 We find it best to use a phrase of two or three words with a number and symbol.
-It makes it much easier to remember and change and is also very hard to crack.
+It makes it much easier to remember and change.
+And, is also very hard to crack.
 Also, don't allow your computer to remember the password when logging in.
 Most web browsers offer to do this for you.
-But, it means the login details are then held locally on your machine and thus anyone with access to it can then login.
+But, it means the login details are then held locally on your machine and thus anyone with access to that can then login.

 Other items that are more technical include.
 Antivirus monitoring and cleaning tools for websites (these are not the same as the ones you would use on your PC).
-They require more technical knowledge and will cost to install.
+They require more technical knowledge and there will be cost to install the good ones.
 We also recommend a Web Application firewall.
-It's a bit like having a solid flame-resistant wall between you and a possible fire.
-In this case, it provides a level of protection against viruses and bots.
+It's analgous to having a solid flame-resistant wall between you and a possible fire.
+In this case, it provides a level of protection against viruses and 'bots'.
 But, its not a trivial thing to add and get the best out of and is generally best left to your technical provider to install if not already provided.